magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39482-product-goes-out-of-stock-when-imported-with-0-quantity.md

 <ins>Steps to reproduce</ins>:

 1. Make sure the SKU is **In Stock** and has quantity **24-MB01**.
-1. Import following Stock Sources' CSV.
+1. Import the Stock Sources' CSV.
 Make sure you select "Stock Sources" in Entity Type:

     ```code panel
     sku,qty,out_of_stock_qty